Hank found Jesus.

 My dream, a deadly woodland;

-I made him chase, out of breath in the woods.
+In my dreams, I made him chase, out of breath, in the woods.

-His fingers, never quite making her sky blue wings,
+His fingers reaching, never quite clasping her sky-blue wings,

 As with many here,